ankushagarwal/oscondemo/README.md

 git clone https://github.com/ankushagarwal/oscondemo.git
 ```

 Now you should have all the code required to complete training in the `oscondemo/notebooks` folder.
-Navigate to this folder.
+Navigate to this folder in jupter notebook tree.
 Here you should see two files:

 *    `Training.ipynb`